jackyjngwn/SingularityWorkshop/index.md

 [https://hub.docker.com/r/library/centos/](https://hub.docker.com/r/library/centos/)

-If you try a plain pull from Docker using singularity 2.3, you will receive the following error:
+If you try a plain pull from docker using singularity 2.3, you will receive the following error:

 ```
 $ singularity pull docker://centos:7